-Dr. Martin Medhurst, thanks so much for agreeing to this interview.
-Given that you’ve been very successful in academia for essentially your entire adult life, both as a student and currently as the Distinguished Professor of Rhetoric and Communication(1) at Baylor University in Waco, TX, Successful Student believes that your experience and knowledge will provide key insight into what it takes to be a successful student and professional in the field of Communication.
+Dr. Medhurst, thanks so much for agreeing to this interview.
+Given that you've been very successful in academia for essentially your entire adult life, both as a student and currently as the Distinguished Professor of Rhetoric and Communication(1) at Baylor University in Waco, TX, Successful Student believes that your experience and knowledge will provide key insight into what it takes to be a successful student and professional in the field of Communication.

 Q: First, a bit about your biographical background.
 Where are you from, and is there anything about your adolescence that shaped your educational ambitions?
 You received a bachelor's degree from Wheaton College in Wheaton, IL, a Master of Arts from Northern Illinois University, and a Ph.D. from Penn State University.
 What were the concentrations in these degrees, and what interested you in these?
 In short, what drove your desire for this education?

 A: I was born and raised in Alton, Illinois, which is on the Mississippi River across from St. Louis, Missouri.
 I don't think any of my early educational experiences shaped my ambitions.
 Most of my ambitions at that time were to be a great football and track star.
 I didn't really become interested in rhetoric until the first year of my M.A. program at Northern Illinois University.
 I had gone there to study media, but ended up being more interested in rhetoric.
 So I pursued the Ph.D. in rhetorical theory and criticism at Penn State University.
 All of my degrees are in Speech Communication, though with different emphases.
 My B.A. was more performance oriented; the M.A. was in media studies; and the Ph.D. in rhetoric.